Scottish-Tech-Army/soundscape-backend/docs/infradeploy.md

     . config/shared-cfg.sh
     ~~~

-- Create the DNS zone and custom domain; here `TYPE` must be either `ios` or `photon`
+- Create the DNS record and custom domain

     ~~~bash
-    bash scripts/sharedzone.sh ZONE TYPE
+    bash scripts/sharedzone.sh ZONE
     ~~~

-    Note that this will automatically add the correct `NS` records in the parent `soundscape.scottishtecharmy.org` DNS zone.
+    This creates a CNAME alias record for `ZONE` in the `soundscape.scottishtecharmy.org` DNS zone, pointing at the Front Door endpoint.
+The script works out from the domain whether to configure an iOS or a photon endpoint.

 - Validate the Front Door custom domain